philschatz/css-polyfills.js/README.md

     h3 { string-set: chapter-title content(); }
     // ...
 And then use it!
     .chap-end { content: '[End of ' string(chapter-title) ']'; }

+## Clickable Footnotes

+Using several of these extensions it is relatively straightforward to describe footnotes that move to the bottom of a page and leave a clickable link in their place (as defined in [CSS3 Generated Content for Paged Media Module](http://www.w3.org/TR/css3-gcpm/) ).

+    .footnote {
+      // Ensure the footnote has an `id` (so we can link to it)
+      x-ensure-id: 'id';
+      // Move it to the next `footnote-area` (page end)
+      move-to: footnote-area;
+      counter-increment: footnote;
+    }
+    // The content that is left behind after the move-to .footnote:footnote-call {
+      // Make the stub that is left behind a link...
+      x-tag-name: 'a';
+      // ... whose href points to the footnote.
+      x-attr: href '#' attr(id);
+      content: '[###]';
+      content: '[' target-counter(attr(href), footnote) ']';
+    }
+    // Place a number next to the actual footnote .footnote:before { content: counter(footnote) ': '; }

+    // Define a location where the footnotes will be collected .footnotes { content: pending(footnote-area); }

 ## Custom Extensions